savioxavier/termlink/README.md

 - **`termlink.SupportsHyperlinks()`**:

-- Return `true` if the terminal supports hyperlinks, `false` otherwise.
+  - Returns `true` if the terminal supports hyperlinks, `false` otherwise.

 ---

 ## ❤️ Support

-You can support further development of this bot by **giving it a 🌟** and help me make even better stuff in the future by **buying me a ☕**
+You can support further development of this project by **giving it a 🌟** and help me make even better stuff in the future by **buying me a ☕**

 <a href="https://www.buymeacoffee.com/savioxavier">
 <img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" height="50px">